-Welcome to High school, and 9th Grade Humanities!
-This summer, I ask that you read The Epic of Gilgamesh, a set of poems preserved on clay tablets surviving from ancient Mesopotamia (of the third millennium B.C.E.).
+Welcome to High school and 9th Grade Humanities!
+This summer, you must read The Epic of Gilgamesh, a set of poems preserved on clay tablets surviving from ancient Mesopotamia (of the third millennium B.C.E.).
 The Epic of Gilgamesh is one of the best and most important pieces of epic poetry from human history, predating even Homer's Iliad by roughly 1,500 years.
 Gilgamesh tells of the various adventures of a hero-king, including his quest for immortality, and an account of a great flood similar in many details to the story of Noah from the Torah.
-It is a buddy/adventure story, and is the oldest thing you can read on planet Earth (older than even the Bible).
+It is a buddy/adventure story, and is one of the oldest things you can read on planet Earth.